JohnGarnerIII/JohnGarnerIII/README.md

 ### Hello, my name is John Garner III

 ## I'm a Student and Developer!
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and C#
 - 🥅 Goals: Focusing on using OOP in projects
 - ⚡ Fun fact: I am currently learning Japanese